Introduction

 Define Form Structure

-Now let's create a new Form, or update an existing Form, to configure our Rolling Forecast.
+Now let's configure our Rolling Forecast on an existing or new Form.
 In the example below, we've created a simple Form with just the Account, Scenario, and Time Dimensions.

-Now let’s preview the Form.
-At this point, it should correctly show all months prior to the current month as actuals.
+Preview the Form. it should correctly show all months prior to the current month as actuals.
 If you change the Scenario filter selection, the forward months should continue to change as normal, but the prior months should remain static.

 Calculate Aggregated Totals

-Step 3.
-Since we want these columns to display customized totals, we'll need to define the calculations for them manually, in an MDX Rule.
-Let’s create a new MDX Rule in the Model called Dynamic.
-This rule should be created in the same Model that our Form belongs to.
+Since we want these columns to display customized totals, we'll need to define the calculations for them manually, via an MDX Rule.

-Step 4.
-Copy and paste the following MDX Script into your rule.
-This defines the two new scenarios as the calculations we outlined above.
-Then save and deploy the application.
+10. Copy and paste the following MDX Script into your rule.
+This defines the two new scenarios as the calculations we outlined above. .

 /*-----------------------